flexflow/FlexFlow/README.md

 # FlexFlow

-A distributed deep learning framework that accelerates distributed DNN training by automatically discovering fast parallelization strategies for a specific parallel machine.
+FlexFlow is a deep learning framework that accelerates distributed DNN training by automatically discovering fast parallelization strategies.

 ## Prerequisties
 * [CUDNN](https://developer.nvidia.com/cudnn) is used to perform low-level operations.